Man killed British soldier in war for Allah, court hears

 He told the hushed courtroom he had not seen his baby son since the day of his birth, just days before Rigby was murdered.

-During cross-examination by prosecutor Richard Whittam, Adebolajo also told how the pair did not hunt out Rigby specifically.

-“It just so happened that Allah caused him to cross my car,” he told the court.

-Adebolajo said that ever since his conversion during his first year at university he had thought he might one day end up killing a soldier, and expressed his admiration for al Qaeda.
+Adebolajo said that ever since his conversion he had thought he might one day end up killing a soldier, and expressed his admiration for al Qaeda.

 “I love them.
 They are my brothers,” said Adebolajo, giving his name as Mujaahid Abu Hamza.
 “I have never met them but I love them.”